By the end of this section, you will be able to:

 Macroeconomics takes an overall view of the economy, which means that it needs to juggle many different concepts.
 For example, start with the three macroeconomic goals of growth, low inflation, and low unemployment.
 Aggregate demand has four elements: consumption, investment, government spending, and exports less imports.
 Aggregate supply reveals how businesses throughout the economy will react to a higher price level for outputs.
 Finally, a wide array of economic events and policy decisions can affect aggregate demand and aggregate supply, including government tax and spending decisions; consumer and business confidence; changes in prices of key inputs like oil; and technology that brings higher levels of productivity.

-The aggregate demand/aggregate supply model is one of the fundamental diagrams in this course (like the budget constraint diagram introduced in the Choice in a World of Scarcity chapter and the supply and demand diagram introduced in the Demand and Supply chapter) because it provides an overall framework for bringing these factors together in one diagram.
-Indeed, some version of the AD/AS model will appear in every chapter in the rest of this book.
+The aggregate demand/aggregate supply model is one of the fundamental diagrams in this course (like the budget constraint diagram that we introduced in the Choice in a World of Scarcity chapter and the supply and demand diagram in the Demand and Supply chapter) because it provides an overall framework for bringing these factors together in one diagram.
+Some version of the AD/AS model will appear in every chapter in the rest of this book.

 Key Concepts and Summary

 Cyclical unemployment is relatively large in the AD/AS framework when the equilibrium is substantially below potential GDP.
 Cyclical unemployment is small in the AD/AS framework when the equilibrium is near potential GDP.
-The natural rate of unemployment, as determined by the labor market institutions of the economy, is built into what is meant by potential GDP, but does not otherwise appear in an AD/AS diagram.
-Pressures for inflation to rise or fall are shown in the AD/AS framework when the movement from one equilibrium to another causes the price level to rise or to fall.
+The natural rate of unemployment, as determined by the labor market institutions of the economy, is built into what economists mean by potential GDP, but does not otherwise appear in an AD/AS diagram.
+The AD/AS framework shows pressures for inflation to rise or fall when the movement from one equilibrium to another causes the price level to rise or to fall.
 The balance of trade does not appear directly in the AD/AS diagram, but it appears indirectly in several ways.
 Increases in exports or declines in imports can cause shifts in AD.
 Changes in the price of key imported inputs to production, like oil, can cause shifts in AS.
-The AD/AS model is the key model used in this book to understand macroeconomic issues.
+The AD/AS model is the key model we use in this book to understand macroeconomic issues.

 What impact would a decrease in the size of the labor force have on GDP and the price level according to the AD/AS model?

-Suppose, after five years of sluggish growth, the economy of the European Union picks up speed.
+Suppose, after five years of sluggish growth, the European Union’s economy picks up speed.
 What would be the likely impact on the U.S. trade balance, GDP, and employment?